Skip to Content

 Servers deliver the food simultaneously because the 3D orchestrated animation shows your tiny friend preparing each course.
 If you’re a fast eater, you will need to wait until everyone else has finished before the animation and next course can begin.

-Le Petit Chef menu has two choices
+Le Petit Chef’s other menu

 The Cost

-The Cruise Ship Animation
+The Animation

 As the anticipation builds for the pocket-sized chef to create his magic, I examined the stark white place setting and minimalistic décor.
 Your plate is placed on a specific spot, and you’re informed not to move it.